Dividing Marital Assets in a Divorce – Goodwill

 Getting Legal Help in Sonoma County, Lake County or Mendocino County

 If you are considering a divorce and have questions about how a Sonoma County court is likely to value your assets, including professional and business goodwill, Beck Law P.C., can help you.
 The family law attorneys at Beck Law P.C. can answer your questions and help you determine the best method of obtaining a divorce given your unique circumstances.
-For a free consultation regarding mediation or divorce, contact Beck Law P.C. at 707-576-7175 or visit us online.
+For a consultation regarding mediation or divorce, contact Beck Law P.C. at 707-576-7175 or visit us online.

 See Related Blog Posts: